berni-ai/porfolio-manual/datacleaning-framework.md

 | **A – Amend selectively** | Clean new columns without overwriting the original source—preserve raw data integrity |
 | **C – Check for conflicts** | Surface unsolvable issues like nulls, timestamp anomalies, and business logic violations |
 | **E – Establish documentation** | Log all identified issues and evaluate their magnitude.|

-## 🧼 How Real Data Analysts Clean Data on the Job

-Real analysts don’t chase perfection.
-We aim for clarity, consistency, and insight *good enough to analyze, share, and iterate on.*

----

 ## 📦 Project Context: The Gamezone Dataset